SOMAIAH07/SCT_CS_3/README.md

 # SCT_CS_3
 🔐 SCT_CS_3 – Password Strength Checker
-Task 03 – Evaluate Password Strength Using Multiple Security Criteria
+Task 03 – Evaluate Password Strength Using Multiple Security Criteria Build a tool that assesses the strength of a password based on criteria such as length, presence of uppercase and lowercase letters, numbers, and special characters

 This project implements a Password Strength Checker that analyzes a user's password based on widely accepted security standards.
 The tool evaluates the password structure and provides: